 The employees are professionally trained to help with all activities of daily living, as well as providing a full schedule of activities, social events, increased security, and transportation services.

-Any individual who is no longer able to function in the home on an everyday basis without assistance or has limitations caused by a cognitive impairment, may look to receiving care in a facility.
+Any individual who is no longer able to function in the home on an everyday basis without assistance or has limitations caused by a cognitive impairment, may look to receiving care in a memory care facility.

 Talking with Your Loved One About Moving into a Personal Care Home

-While quality senior personal care facilities are designed to provide the elderly the care they need so they can function better in their golden years, but it can still be difficult to convince parents or grandparents that they need the help.
+While quality senior personal care facilities are designed to provide the elderly the assistance they need so they can function better in their golden years, but it can still be difficult to convince parents or grandparents that they need the help.

 Talk about it before it becomes a crisis situation which leaves confused elders, disorganized caregivers and a family in chaos.
 Discuss options nearby, drive past or visit facilities in your area to get an idea of what is available.
 Check with insurance to determine what costs are covered, and make sure the siblings and family members are on the same page.

-It can be difficult to approach the subject with aging parents who refuse to leave their home.
+It can be difficult to approach the subject with aging parents who refuse to leave their Louisville home.
 While there is no magic strategy to make this transition easier, it is always a good idea to discuss earlier rather than waiting until it’s too late.